Effective October 3, 2022

 - Microsoft (we use Microsoft Azure for websites and most databases, as well as CRM services; all long-term data backups are held within Azure). https://privacy.microsoft.com/en-us/privacystatement

-- Atlassian (to support collaboration/internal support from Gates Ventures and Velir) https://www.atlassian.com/legal/privacy-policy
+- Atlassian (to support collaboration/internal support such as tracking IT request tickets) https://www.atlassian.com/legal/privacy-policy

 - Velir (web developer) https://www.sitecore.com/trust/privacy-policy